msreis/featsel/README.md

 If the user try to add a cost function whose name is already used by either another cost function, an algorithm or other main program class and/or file, the "add_new_cost_function.pl" program will return an error message.

-If the user successfuly include a new cost function, say Y, then the following files will be created:
+If the user successfully include a new cost function, say Y, then the following files will be created:

 ```
 |---\lib\